 What’s your go-to breakfast?

-What do you wish everyone knew about PT? / What is the biggest misconception you hear from new patients?
+What do you wish everyone knew about physical therapy?

-What is the most important personality trait that a PT must have?
+What is the most important personality trait that a therapist must have?

 What do you do to de-stress/unwind?